 For the next several years, Glenn grew small-plot Carolina Gold in Charleston and worked with a rice geneticist in Texas to reinvigorate the seed, which, through neglect and inactivity, had begun to display characteristics of its sister rice, Carolina White.
 To support his experiments in Carolina Gold, whose resurrection now represented an all-consuming preoccupation, he began to research other regional heirloom grains of the era he could move more quickly into production.
 The research began with corn.
 In 1995, Glenn explored rural back roads looking for the famous white Carolina mill corn that was revered for its high mineral and floral characteristics and its creamy mouthfeel.
-He found this corn in a bootlegger’s field near Dillon, South Carolina in 1997, and planted and harvested his own first crop of 30 acres in 1998.
+He found this corn in a bootlegger’s field near Dillon, South Carolina in 1997 and planted and harvested his own first crop of 30 acres in 1998.
 Known as Carolina Gourdseed White, the single-family hand-select dated back to the late 1600s.

-The discovery of Carolina Gourdseed White, and of other nearly extinct varieties of Southern mill corn, fueled Glenn’s efforts to preserve nutrition and flavor in heirloom corn.
+The discovery of Carolina Gourdseed White, and other nearly extinct varieties of Southern mill corn, fueled Glenn’s efforts to preserve nutrition and flavor in heirloom corn.
 But he knew the corn would have to be milled as carefully as it was grown.

-Returning to historic documents, Glenn read about an heirloom that had been bred to blow down in late fall for hand harvest under snow in deep winter.
+Returning to historic documents, Glenn learned about an heirloom that had been bred to blow down in late fall for hand harvest under snow in deep winter.
 The corn, an 1850 yellow dent of Appalachian provenance called John Haulk, was known to have made the “finest cornbread and mush.”
 The fact that it was milled under freezing conditions after full field ripening and drying puzzled Glenn until he froze and milled his own Gourdseed White.
 The flavors of the cold-milled corn were stunning.
 With this experiment, Glenn “rediscovered” cold milling and, in so doing, found a way to offset the heat damage grains experience between two stones.
 He also found a perfect place to store his seed corn: in the freezer.
 At this point, Glenn possessed a fully realized and madly ambitious plan: to make Carolina Gold rice a viable Southern crop, and to grow, harvest, and mill other nearly extinct varieties of heirloom corn and wheat organically.
 In so doing, Glenn hoped to re-create ingredients of the Antebellum Southern larder—ingredients that had vanished over time.
 Grits, cornmeal, Carolina Gold rice, graham and biscuit flour, these ingredients, all milled fresh daily for the table, had helped create a celebrated regional cuisine—America’s first cuisine: the Carolina Rice Kitchen.

-By 2000, Glenn had his first real harvest of Carolina Gold rice, as well as 10 varieties of heirloom Southern dent corns.
+By 2000, Glenn had his first real harvest of Carolina Gold rice, as well as 10 varieties of Southern dent corn heirlooms.
 He was milling grits for chefs in Georgia and the Carolinas.
 Word got around.
 A handful of ingredient-conscious chefs across the country began to use Anson Mills products and promote them vigorously to their colleagues.
 The circle widened.
 In 2001, sustained by the success of Anson Mills’ early efforts, Glenn was able to take on full production of certified organic Carolina Gold rice and a “Thirteen Colony” wheat called Red May.

 Today, in addition to its collection of native heirloom grains, Anson Mills grows Japanese buckwheat, French oats and Mediterranean wheat, and Italian farro.
-Glenn continues to be restless and deeply curious.
+Glenn continues to be restless and curious.
 He works tirelessly to manage his old grains, the land, and their growers, as well as chefs and retail customers.
 It’s a relentless effort.
-But only rarely must he wear a suit.
+But he never has to wear a suit.